hoonzis/hoonzis.github.io/_drafts/2016-02-25-generating-payoff-charts-fsharp-javascript.md

 ![americaneuropean](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/optionscharts/american_vs_european.PNG)

 ## Payoff charts
-A bit of theory is necessary here, just to describe the domain - options and strategies.
+A bit of theory is necessary here, just to describe the domain: options and strategies.
 Options are financial contracts that give you the right to buy some asset in the future for agreed price.

 ### Call and Put Options
 - Call is the right to **buy** the stock for agreed price